-- release/ branches These branches are for preparing the next release.
-This is for example: updating the version numbers, completing the change-log, recompiling the bootloader, rebuilding the manuals.
-See ref:release-workflow for details about the release process and what steps have to be performed. - hotfix/ branches These branches are also meant to prepare for a new production release, albeit unplanned.
+- hotfix/ branches These branches are also meant to prepare for a new production release, albeit unplanned.
 This is what is commonly known as a "hotfix". - feature/ branches Feature branches (or sometimes called topic branches) are used to develop new features for the upcoming or a distant future release.

-1.19 Indices and tables
+2.19 Indices and tables